Black Jack Pershing vs. Muslim Terrorists

 Similarly, I've been unable to find any evidence corroborating the general claim that Muslims believe that "eating or touching a pig, its meat, its blood, etc., is to be instantly barred from paradise and doomed to hell."
 It is true that Islamic dietary restrictions, like those of Judaism, forbid the eating or handling of pork because pigs are considered unclean.
 But according to Raeed Tayeh of the American Muslim Association in North America, the notion that a Muslim would be denied entrance to heaven for touching a pig is "ridiculous."
 A statement from the Anti-Defamation League characterizes the claim as an "offensive caricature of Muslim beliefs."

 Lastly, it is erroneously claimed that John J. Pershing was born near Laclede, Mississippi.
-He was born near Laclede, Missouri.
+He was actually born near Laclede, Missouri.

 Sources and further reading: